developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 Used to enable or disable the keyboard.

 **Parameter values**:
-* **TRUE**: Keyboard enabled and shown whenever device user taps on an input field.
+* **TRUE**: Enterprise Keyboard enabled and shown whenever device user taps on an input field.
-* **FALSE**: Keyboard is disabled and does not show even after using SHOW API or tapping on an input area.
+* **FALSE**: Enterprise Keyboard is disabled and does not show even after using SHOW API or tapping on an input area.

-Once keyboard is enabled/disabled, requested application will receive a response intent having `RESULT_CODE` and `RESULT_MESSAGE`.
+Once Enterprise Keyboard is enabled/disabled, the requested application receives a response intent containing a `RESULT_CODE` and `RESULT_MESSAGE` extras.

 ##### Show keyboard:
 	:::java